Jane, Lady Abdy: Early life

-She was born on 24 May 1934 in Leicester, the daughter of Dr John Henry Noble and his wife, Grace, of 119 Loughborough Road.
+She was born on 24 May 1934 in Leicester, the daughter of John Henry Noble and his wife, Grace, of 119 Loughborough Road.
 She was educated at Wycombe Abbey in High Wycombe, Buckinghamshire.
 At Wycombe Abbey she became friends with the Shand sisters – Elspeth, later Baroness Howe of Idlicote, and Mary, who later married the architect James Stirling.
 Lady Abdy later went up to Somerville College, Oxford, where she read English and graduated in 1955.

 After her graduation from Somerville, she went to work in London as an assistant selling Old Master paintings.
-It was there where she met Sir Robert "Bertie" Abdy, 5th baronet, an art dealer whose vast fortune derived from the family's ownership of large parts of London Docklands.
+It was there where she met Sir Robert "Bertie" Abdy, 5th baronet, an art dealer whose vast fortune derived from the family's ownership of large parts of the Port of London.
 They married on 5 September 1962 when she was 28 and he was 66.
-Earlier that year, he had divorced his second wife, Lady Helen Diana Bridgeman, who had suffered brain damage after a car crash in 1956.
+Earlier that year, he had divorced his second wife, Lady Diana Bridgeman, who had suffered brain damage after a car crash in 1956.
 The couple lived in a duplex flat at 55 Eaton Square and at Newton Ferrers, a 17th-century country house in St Mellion, Cornwall, that Abdy had acquired in 1936 and then renovated in the Art Deco taste.